 This CR provides a solution of automatic recognition of identification schemes for heterogeneous IoT identifiers according to requirement OSR-111 in TS-0002.
 The supporting use cases can be found in TR-0001 clause 12.36.
+The CR was provided for WI-0053 and TR-0033 V4.5.0 which are related to semantic enhancement.
+It was suggested to provide the CR for WI-0069 and TR-0044 which are related to heterogeneous object identifier.

 SDS-2022-0110R03 was NOTED